Intestate Succession in Utah

 The Spouse's Share in Utah

-In Utah, if you are married and you die without a will, what your spouse gets depends on whether or not you have living descendants -- children, grandchildren, or great-grandchildren.
+In Utah, if you are married and you die without a will, what your spouse gets depends on whether or not you have living descendants—children, grandchildren, or great-grandchildren.

 If you die with no descendants, or if all of your descendants are from you and your surviving spouse.
 Your spouse inherits all of your intestate property.
+(Utah Code § 75-2-102 (2023).)

-If your spouse will split your property with others, there's another rule to bear in mind: The value of any nonprobate transfers -- for example, a house that passes through joint tenancy or a transfer of any of the other kinds of property listed under "Which Assets Pass by Intestate Succession," above -- will be added to the intestate estate.
-The nonprobate transfer is considered an "advancement," meaning that its value will be deducted from the spouse's intestate share.
-If the amount of the advancement exceeds what the spouse is entitled to under intestate succession laws, the spouse will not have to pay anything back, but he or she will not inherit anything more.
+If your spouse will split your property with others, there's another rule to bear in mind: The value of any nonprobate transfers—for example, a house that passes through joint tenancy or a transfer of any of the types of property listed under "Which Assets Pass by Intestate Succession," above— will be added to the intestate estate.

 Children's Shares in Utah